Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 Think: Big-name hotels lining the bright white sands, with calm waves and countless water sports.

-Nusa Dua is a resort-hub on Bali’s south-east coast, home to some of the biggest and most impressive hotels on the island.
-People love Nusa Dua for its resort-living benefits, which includes next-level kids clubs, stunning white sand beaches, gourmet brunches and a never-ending lineup of water sport activities.
+Nusa Dua is a resort hub on Bali’s south-east coast, home to some of the biggest and most impressive hotels on the island.
+People love Nusa Dua for its resort-living benefits, which include next-level kids clubs, stunning white sand beaches, gourmet brunches and a never-ending lineup of water sport activities.

-Top 5 things to do in Nusa Dua.
+Nusa Dua itinerary – our top things to do in Nusa Dua

 1. Explore Nusa Dua’s stunning white-sand beaches, like Pandawa, Mengiat or Geger Beach that all stretch for miles in either direction.